ludiosarchive/Minerva/docs/Overview.rst

 	In a JavaScript environment, a box might be an ``Object``, an ``Array``, a string, a number, a boolean, or ``null``, or any nested combination of these.

-	There is a limit to how much nesting a box can have (26 levels), and the size of an Array (65535 items).
-See `Box limitations`_ for more. transport
+	There is a limit to how much nesting a box can have (26 levels), the size of an Array (65535 items), and what codepoints are allowed in ``unicode``/strings (avoid Noncharacters and unallocated Specials).
+See `Box limitations`_ for details.
+S2C
+	server-to-client (e.g. a S2C transport, or a S2C box)
+C2S
+	client-to-server. (e.g. a C2S transport, or a C2S box)
+transport
-	an HTTP request/response, or socket, or WebSocket, that Minerva uses to send/receive frames. crypted
+	an HTTP request/response, or socket, or WebSocket, that Minerva uses to send/receive frames.
+S2C transport
+	a transport that is being used or will be used to send S2C boxes, regardless of whether it it used for C2S as well. primary transport
+	In server context: the transport that is currently designated to send boxes to the client.
+	This was formerly called "active S2C transport". crypted
 	refers to not-yet-implemented encryption for Flash Socket, likely to be based on a variant of ChaCha12 where client downloads 448 bits of random